 - Show empty nodes: Select this option to include empty hierarchy nodes, which do not contain any vehicles, in the report.

 - Include Tag Filter: Select the tags for the vehicles you want included in the report.
-For example, if you select the “HeavyVehicle” tag, only vehicles with the “HeavyVehicle” tag will be listed in the report.
+The report will list only those vehicles that are currently assigned all of the selected tags.
+For example, if you select the “HeavyVehicle” tag, only vehicles that are currently assigned the "HeavyVehicle" tag will be included in the report.

 - Exclude Tag Filter: Select the tags for the vehicles you want excluded from the report.
-For example, if you select the “BoomArm” tag, any vehicles with the “BoomArm” tag will not be listed in the report.
+The report will not list any vehicles that are currently assigned any of the selected tags.
+For example, if you select the “BoomArm” tag, any vehicles that are currently assigned the “BoomArm” tag will be excluded from the report.

 The columns of idle time reports are as follows:

 - State: The state or region that the vehicle was driven in when it was idling.
 The definition of "State" varies by country, and in some cases is undefined.
 For example, in the US, this refers to states, while in other countries it might refer to regions.